mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/afazer.md

 - O diagrama está correto, é necessário explicar cada um dos pontos.

 * R1.
 Viewers enter presentation
 * R2.
-Moderator makes presenter -
+Moderator makes presenter - The moderator chooses which user will be the presenter for the specific presentation
 * R3.
-Presenter uploads slides
+Presenter uploads slides - The presenter uploads slides he wants to show in that presentation
 * R4.
-Presenter annotates on slides
+Presenter annotates on slides - The presenter can choose to make annotations on the slides in order to better clarify the viewers
 * R5.
-Presenter or Viewer send audio
+Presenter or Viewer send/receive audio - The presenter can choose when to talk, ......
 * R6.
-All receive audio
-* R7.
-Presenter or Viewer send video
+Presenter or Viewer send/receive video
 * R8.
 All receive video
 * R9.
 Mute/unmute viewers
 * R10.